 But to land one of the most desirable financial analyst positions, you'll have to be ready for more than just the basics.
 You may end up across the table from a hiring manager armed with an arsenal of challenging financial analyst interview questions.
 Although they can be intimidating, you can prepare for these questions.
 Get ready for them by following these tips:

 Say you're fresh from a job where the term EBITDA isn't in regular use, and even though you knew it once upon a time, you might not be able to discuss it confidently when you're put on the spot.
 Solve this problem by performing a quick overview of basic financial and accounting concepts before the interview.

 Most firms are thinking long term, hoping to hire a financial analyst who will stick around and grow with the company.
 A question such as, "What can you bring to the table?" may seem to be a pretty simple and straightforward query about your particular skills.
 But it also provides a perfect chance to underline your loyalty to the profession.

-Share your own far-reaching goals, especially the ones that match with the future plans of the company.
-And discuss your personal qualities, such as persistence and loyalty, especially those qualities important for financial analysts.
+Share your own far-reaching goals, especially the ones that might align with what you've learned from your company research.
+Discuss your personal attributes, such as persistence and loyalty, especially those qualities important for financial analysts.
 Be sure to give solid examples demonstrating each characteristic.